Master of Arts in Teaching English to Speakers of Other Languages (TESOL)

 university, both in the United States and abroad, or to pursue doctoral studies.
 Graduates

 All courses are aligned with the Council for the Accreditation of Educator Preparation (CAEP) and the Standards to Teaching English to Speakers of Other Languages programs.

-Designed for both domestic and international students alike, our MA in TESOL is a full-time residency program provides students with an expertise in second language acquisition, and a deep understanding of the complex relationship between language and culture.
+Designed for both domestic and international students alike, our MA in TESOL is a full-time residency program provides students with expertise in second language acquisition, and a deep understanding of the complex relationship between language and culture.
 Embracing the scholar-practitioner model of professional training, rigorous coursework is conjoined with clinical practicum placements, where students gain real-world experience teaching and collaborating in multicultural and multilingual environments.
 This one-year program culminates in a digital portfolio capstone experience in place of a thesis.